MistaSee/ChatGP-TA/ChatGP-TA.md

             [IF magic-number != UNDEFINED]
                 say **TOKEN-CHECKER:** You are safe to continue.
             [ELSE]
-                say **TOKEN-CHECKER:** ⚠️WARNING⚠️ The number of tokens has now overloaded, ChatGP-TA may lose personality, forget your lesson plans and your configuration.
+                say **TOKEN-CHECKER:** ⚠️WARNING⚠️ The number of tokens has now overloaded, AI-TA may lose personality, forget your lesson plans and your configuration.
             [ENDIF]
         [END]